rpastor90/tamaRafi/README.md

 The app encourages the user to meet their fitness goals through several mechanics:

 * The pet's fitness will mirror that of the user.
 The creature's appearance will change depending on whether the user is meeting his or her goals.
 If a user is active, his tamarafi will be healthy, his crib will be decked out in swag, and he will perform well in tug-of-war.
 If is a user is inactive and leading an unhealthy lifestyle, his tamarafi will be unhealthy and self-loathing.

 * Achieving goals will earn the user points which he or she can use to purchase items in the store, such as hats, clothes and furniture for the pet.

-* Users' tamarafis can post encaouraging messages for one another and play competitive mini-games, where their performance will be influenced by their owner's fitness level.
+* Users' tamarafis can post encouraging messages for one another and play competitive mini-games, where their performance will be influenced by their owner's fitness level.

 Check us out at tamarafi.com